 Yes, you can use a subdomain for your e-commerce store.
 In fact, we recommend it!

-As you can see, subdomains can be a great way to organize your website and improve your SEO.
+As you can see, subdomains can be a great way to organize your wordpress site and improve your SEO.

 Just remember to use them for the right reasons and you’ll be fine.

-And since subdomains need to be hosted on separate hosting plans, be sure to check out our list of the best web hosting services.
+And since subdomains need to be hosted on separate hosting provider, be sure to check out our list of the best web hosting services.